Our Team

 [email protected]

-I am a graduate intern working towards my Master’s of Science in Addiction Counseling at the University of North Georgia.
+I am Emily Weller, an intern at SkyeHelps Counseling & Wellness working towards my Master’s of Science in Addiction Counseling from the University of North Georgia.
+Skye McIntyre is my supervisor.
 I am also a Certified Sex and Intimacy Coach.
-I enjoy spending time creating stained glass art, listening to reggae music, and cultivating a slow life with my partner and our two cats.
+I enjoy spending time creating stained glass art, listening to reggae music, and cultivating a slow life with my husband and our two cats.

 I accumulated a lifetime of pain, shame, hurt, and secrets before I began my counseling journey.
 I never felt like I could be my entire self and there were always parts of me I needed to hide away.
 I didn’t feel like I belonged anywhere, so I found myself in unexpected and difficult situations time and time again.
 Without boundaries or support, my life became unmanageable and directionless.
 I continued to feel alone no matter where I went, who I was with, or how I appeared to be.
 I wanted to feel like my whole self, but to do that, I needed to get to know all my hidden parts.
 That process has been beautiful, gritty, and worth it.
 This path was not linear for me, and it continues to evolve and change shape.